MileHacker Logo

 Mountain Exploration

-• Travel via high-speed rail for efficiency.
+• Travel via high-bullet train for effectiveness.

 • Reach the Golden Summit for stunning views and temples.